The Muppets (2011 film): Release

 The Muppets premiered at the 2011 Savannah Film Festival, and held its world premiere on November 12, 2011, at the El Capitan Theatre in Hollywood.
 The film was theatrically released in the United States on November 23, 2011, in Australia on January 12, 2012, and in the United Kingdom on February 10, 2012.
-Originally, the film was scheduled to be released in the United States on Christmas 2011, but it was later moved up to Thanksgiving.
+Originally, it was scheduled to be released in the United States on Christmas 2011, but was later moved up to Thanksgiving.
 It was also the opening gala at the 2012 Glasgow Youth Film Festival.
 The film was accompanied by Pixar's Toy Story Toons short Small Fry.
 It was the first Walt Disney Pictures film to use a modified version of the studio's 2006 production logo, where the name was truncated to simply as "Disney".

 Segel and Adams appeared at CinemaCon in March 2011, to promote the project, showcasing several clips from the film.
 Clips from the film were also shown at Suffolk University in April 2011 during a Q&A with David Hoberman, Steve Whitmire and Kermit the Frog.
 Although there had been some speculation that the cast would appear at Comic-Con, no official announcement was made.